 The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
-This means our governors and headteacher should carefully consider how they are supporting their pupils regarding these characteristics.
+This means our governors, executive headteacher and head of centre(s) should carefully consider how they are supporting their pupils regarding these characteristics.
 The Act allows our school to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
 This includes making reasonable adjustments for disabled pupils.
 For example, it could include taking positive action to support girls where there is evidence that they're being disproportionately subjected to sexual violence or harassment